c16267/ppmSDR/README.md

 # Penalized Principal Machine (Penalized PM)
 A repository for penalized Principal Machine solved by the Group Coordinate Descent algorithm (Penalized PM)

-Below functions belong to folder 'R'
+1. Functions below belong to folder 'R'
 - fn_pplssvm.R: it includes the function 'pplssvm' for the penalized principal least squares SVM (P2LSM)
 - fn_ppals.R: it includes the function 'ppalssvm' for the penalized principal asymmetric least square regression (P2AR)
 - fn_ppl2svm.R: it includes the function 'ppl2svm' for the penalized principal L2-hinge least squares SVM (P2L2M)